berglundma/MP1_ENU4134_F18/README.txt

 |- Latex - Directory for *tex development
 |
 |- Python - Directory for Python development
+      | - Corralator.py - master program
+      | - Equations.py - where all the equations live

 Language - Python 2.7
 Libraries used -